Contact:

 As the project director, I would like to give credit to all the work done by the collaborators in preparing this exhibit.

-Thank you to all our editors, advisors, and proofreaders: Jon Hall, Joanna Spangler, Chandra Collins
+Thank you to our editors, advisors, and proofreaders: Jon Hall, Joanna Spangler, and Chandra Collins.

-This project could not have been completed without the support of the community, the school, and the individuals who contributed their time and expertise.
+This project could not have been completed without the support of Ranger College, the City of Ranger, Humanities Texas, and the individuals who contributed their time and expertise.

 Helen Cozart